splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp-prereqs.rst

 Authenticate your Google account
 ============================================

-Before you proceed read Google's official announcement on GCP permission policies at :new-page:`Introducing stronger default Org Policies for our customers <https://cloud.google.com/blog/products/identity-security/introducing-stronger-default-org-policies-for-our-customers/>`.

-Authenticate using Workload Identity Federation
+Authenticate using Workload Identity Federation (recommended)
 --------------------------------------------------------------------------------------

 Use Workload Identity Federation (WIF) to authenticate your GCP account in Splunk Observability Cloud.
 It's safer, and with WIF you won't have to export and rotate service account keys.

-Go to :new-page:`GCP's Workload Identity Federation (WIF) <https://cloud.google.com/iam/docs/workload-identity-federation>` to access your Google Cloud resources and authenticate them.
+To set up Workload Identity Federation to authenticate Splunk Observability Cloud to access your GCP Cloud Monitoring data take these steps:

+#.
+Follow the instructions in the :new-page:`Workload Identity Federation Setup Utils <https://github.com/signalfx/gcp_workload_identity_federation>` GitHub repo.

+#.
+Run the :new-page:`Workload Identity Federation Setup Script <https://github.com/signalfx/gcp_workload_identity_federation/blob/main/cli/README.md>` or use the :new-page:`Terraform Setup Module <https://github.com/signalfx/gcp_workload_identity_federation/blob/main/terraform/README.md>`.

+To learn more refer to GCP's :new-page:`Workload Identity Federation <https://cloud.google.com/iam/docs/workload-identity-federation>` documentation.

 Authenticate using Service Account Keys
 --------------------------------------------------------------------------------------

 Alternatively you can use your service account keys to integrate your GCP services with Splunk Observability Cloud.
+Before you proceed read Google's official announcement on GCP permission policies at :new-page:`Introducing stronger default Org Policies for our customers <https://cloud.google.com/blog/products/identity-security/introducing-stronger-default-org-policies-for-our-customers/>`.

-To do so, go to the GCP console and follow these steps:
+To authenticate using your service account keys go to the GCP console and follow these steps:

 #.
 From the sidebar, select :menuselection:`IAM & admin`, then :menuselection:`Service Accounts`.